-What support they require depends on the individual young person.
+What support they require depends on the individual child.
 It may be that they wish to seek counselling or one to one support via a mentor.
 It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends.
-In which case it is necessary that this young person continues to be monitored and offered support should they require it in the future.
-If the incidents are of a bullying nature, the young person may need support in improving child groups/relationships with other young people or some restorative justice work with all those involved may be required.
+In which case it is necessary that this child continues to be monitored and offered support should they require it in the future.
+If the incidents are of a bullying nature, the child may need support in improving peer groups/relationships with other children or some restorative justice work with all those involved may be required.